ray-project/ray/doc/using-ray-on-a-large-cluster.md

 #### Verification

-Now we've started all of the Ray processes on each node Ray.
-This includes
+Now you have started all of the Ray processes on each node Ray.
+These include:

 - Some worker processes on each machine.
 - An object store on each machine.